astro-reactive/astro-reactive/packages/form/README.md

 // you can get a FormControl object const userNameControl = form.get("username");

-// you can set value of specific control userNameControl?.setValue("RAMOOOON");
+// you can set the value of specific control userNameControl?.setValue("RAMOOOON");

 ---